pepopowitz/building-your-first-react-app/src/slides/06_javascript.md

 ???

-There are JS tools we're going to be using
+There are some JS tools we're going to be using today

 that you might have heard of